gabrocheleau/merkle-patricia-trees-examples/README.md

 As we said, in a standard "trie", the key is a path we follow step-by-step (i.e. one hexadecimal value at a time) to reach a destination: our value.
 Now, every time we take a step along that trie, we step on what's called a "node".
 In Patricia Tries, there are different kinds of nodes:

 1. `null` A non-existent node.
-2. `branch` A node that links ("branches out") to up to 16 distinct child notes.
+2. `branch` A node that links ("branches out") to up to 16 distinct child nodes.
 A branch node can also itself have a value.
 3. `leaf` An "end-node" that contains the final part of the path and a value.
 4. `extension` A "shortcut" node that provides a partial path and a destination.
 Extension nodes are used to "bypass" unnecessary nodes when only one valid branch exists for a sequence of nodes.